datapane/datapane/docs/docs/tutorials/automation/index.md

 ### Running on a schedule

-To run your report on a schedule, you can use the `schedule` option:
+To run your app on a schedule, you can use the `schedule` option:

 ```yaml
 on: